China’s Huawei unveils chip for global big data market

-BEIJING (AP) — Chinese telecom equipment giant Huawei has unveiled a processor chip for data centers and cloud computing in a bid to expand into an emerging global market despite Western warnings the company might be a security risk.
+BEIJING (AP) — Huawei Technologies Ltd. unveiled a processor chip Monday for data centers and cloud computing in a bid by the biggest global maker of telecom equipment to expand into new markets despite Western warnings the company might be a security risk.

-Monday’s announcement comes as Chinese vendors that rely on Western technology step up efforts to develop their own.
+The announcement came as Chinese industries that rely on Western technology step up efforts to develop their own.
+That is fueling competition for U.S. and European suppliers and frustration among governments that complain Beijing’s industry plans violate its trade obligations.

-Huawei Technologies Ltd., the biggest global maker of network gear and the No. 2 smartphone brand, said its Kunpeng 920 chip is designed to process a growing flood of data from smartphones, entertainment and other services.
+Huawei said the Kunpeng 920 chip is designed for servers that handle a flood of data from smartphones, video and other network services.
+The company said it is part of a planned product lineup to support “intelligent computing.”

-The U.S., Australia and some other governments have labeled Huawei and other Chinese suppliers a security risk and imposed curbs on use of their technology.
-Huawei has denied accusations it is controlled by China’s ruling Communist Party or facilitates spying.
+Huawei, founded in 1987 by a former military engineer, is China’s first global tech competitor and a national champion at the head of an industry the ruling Communist Party is eager to promote.
+The company says it is employee-owned and rejects accusations by Washington and some other governments that it is controlled by the ruling party and might facilitate spying.

 Most Read Business Stories